-Adopt an Ordinance Granting Amendment No. 5 to the Conditional Agreement with Mitsubishi Cement Corporation to Extend the Term of the Conditional Agreement to allow additional time to develop a zero emission vehicle strategy for the Proposed Cement Import Terminal in Warehouse C at the Tenth Avenue Marine Terminal, in San Diego.
+Adopt an Ordinance Granting Amendment No. 6 to the Conditional Agreement with Mitsubishi Cement Corporation to Extend the Term of the Conditional Agreement for the Proposed Cement Import Terminal in Warehouse C at the Tenth Avenue Marine Terminal, in San Diego for an Additional 12 Months to December 31, 2023.